rsdoiel/antenna/archives/2025/columns_2025.22.md

 date: 2025-06-06, from: Doc Searls (at Harvard), New Old Blog

+But the problem is a U.S. one.
+Traffic to this blog jumped 313% today, thanks to Hacker News pointing to Online Sports Betting is for Losers, which was posted two and a half weeks ago.
+Visitors came from 70 countries.
 Asking for a cohort.
-How many different sellers, or one seller with different names, are (or is) pushing a coffee cup with a design that appears to say nothing until you turn it sideways and see the design saysFUCK THIS SHITFUCK THIS SHITFUCK THIS SHITFUCK THIS SHITover and over around the whole cup?
-Anyone else [&#8230;]
+How many different sellers, or one seller with different names, are [&#8230;]

 <br>